"I don't need prayed for... YOU need prayed for!

 - Christians are OK with hiring hitmen to kill gay people, and priests in fact have contact info for them they can give you if you request it.

-- Author Avatar: Arthur is pretty obviously this for Sam Mraovich, though apparently some of Ben's backstory is also that of Mraovich.
+- Author Avatar: Arthur is pretty obviously a raisonneur for Sam Mraovich, though apparently some of Ben's backstory is also that of Mraovich.

 - Author Filibuster: The whole film really, but Arthur's speech about how he wouldn't want to fight for his country if he can't get married in it stands out in particular.